senzing-garage/serve-grpc/docs/examples.md

     ```

 1. :pencil2: Alternatively, to use your custom license, an environment variable may be used.
-   To see this license, replace the value of `SENZING_TOOLS_LICENSE_STRING_BASE64` with your license key and run
+   To see your license, replace the value of `SENZING_TOOLS_LICENSE_STRING_BASE64` with your license key.
    Example:

     ```console